-The longest river in Michigan, the Grand River winds some 260 miles from the Jackson area to Grand Haven.
+The Grand River, the longest river in our state, winds some 260 miles from the Jackson area to Grand Haven.

 Native Indians knew the head of the Grand River as Gabaguoache (GOB-uh-guh-watch-EEE) – the big mouth – which empties into Lake Michigan.
-French voyageurs called the Grand River La Grande Riviere.
+French explorers called the Grand River La Grande Riviere.

-In 1907, Webber Hydro began generating electricity on the Grand River and today is Consumers Energy’s oldest original operating hydroelectric plant.
+In 1907, Webber Hydro began generating electricity on the Grand River and today is Consumer Energy’s oldest original operating hydroelectric plant.

 How it Works

 The tailwaters below Webber Hydro attract salmon, steelhead, bass, and walleye.
 The Webber pond also provides pike and pan fish.
-There is also a portage and boat launch.
+There is also a portage and boat launch near the dam.

-With a capacity of 3,225 kilowatts, the hydro was completed in 1907.
-It is located on the Grand River near Ionia, about 35 miles northwest of downtown Lansing.
-It is named for a local banker.
-A new 40-year federal operating license issued in 2001 expires 2041.
+With a capacity of 3,225 kilowatts, the Webber hydro was completed and began generating electricity in 1907, with its output primarily serving the city of Grand Rapids.
+Webber Dam is located on the Grand River near Ionia, about 35 miles northwest of downtown Lansing.
+It is 32 feet high and 1,200 feet long, and is the tallest dam on the Grand River.
+Behind it lies a 7 mile long, 660 acre reservoir.
+A new 40 year federal operating license issued in 2001 expires in 2041.